NJCsih/DarksGarden/linux/system/btrfs.md

 ## Raid

 I have not tried any RAID configurations with btrfs.
 From the random things I have stumbled upon (**DO YOUR OWN RESEARCH**) it seems that btrfs is good for RAID0 and RAID1.
 RAID5/6 have really bad bugs.
-If you're looking to RAID, from what I can tell [[content/linux/system/bcachefs.md|bcachefs]] has good large storage support and can do RAID's well.
+If you're looking to RAID, from what I can tell [[linux/system/bcachefs.md|bcachefs]] has good large storage support and can do RAID's well.
 It has a lot of the same features, and is getting better by the day.

+Note: **bcachefs is still relatively new**.
+For critical systems, maybe something like ZFS would be better.

 # Other Sources